Ozempic dosing guide: how much to take for weight loss and more

 What is a typical Ozempic dose?

-To find the right Ozempic dosage, providers will guide patients along a once-weekly dosing schedule that typically looks like this:
+To find the right Ozempic dosage, your healthcare providers will likely guide you along a once-weekly dosing schedule that typically looks like this:

 Timeframe

-You’ll stay in close contact with your provider to check in about how you’re tolerating the drug, whether you’re experiencing any side effects, your blood glucose control, and the rate of any weight loss.
-This will help guide your provider in deciding whether it’s appropriate to adjust your dose.
+During titration, you will stay in close contact with your provider to check in about how you’re tolerating the drug, whether you’re experiencing any side effects, your blood glucose control, and the rate of any weight loss.
+This will help your healthcare provider decide how, if at all, to adjust your dose.

 Does your Ozempic dose change with medical conditions?